import pandas as pd

 quantile_05

-returns_figure + geom_histogram(bins=100)
+returns_figure ="ret")) +

-="Distribution of daily Apple stock returns")
+labs(x="Distribution of daily Apple stock returns") +

 ) returns_figure.draw()

-determines the number of bins used in the illustration and hence implicitly the width of the bins.
+determines the number of bins used in the illustration and, hence, implicitly the width of the bins.
 Before proceeding, make sure you understand how to use the geom geom_vline()

-to add a dashed line that indicates the 5 percent quantile of the daily returns.
+to add a dashed line that indicates the five percent quantile of the daily returns.
 A typical task before proceeding with any data is to compute summary statistics for the main variables of interest.

-percent.
+We see that the maximum daily return was 13.9 percent.
 Perhaps not surprisingly, the average daily return is close to but slightly above 0.
 In line with the illustration above, the large losses on the day with the minimum returns indicate a strong asymmetry in the distribution of returns.

 You can also compute these summary statistics for each year individually by imposing .groupby(returns["date"].dt.year)